 c.
 DB Step Up (4×8)

-Because I’ve detailed all of the explosive power exercises in my new Explosive Power Training For Wrestling eBook, I won’t be covering them in this series of posts.
-However, I will go into some of the other wrestling training exercises and some variations that I have in the program that you may or may not be familiar with.
+Because I’ve detailed all of the power exercises in my new Explosive Power Training For Wrestling eBook, I won’t be covering them in this series of posts.

 Dickie, I really appreciate the paragraphs on the clean and jerk movements in your new explosive training program.
 Right now, I clean and jerk about 180 with half decent technique.
 I think better technique and working some of the accessory lifts you mention will really help me out.
 Good stuff!